Arthur H. Bird

 Arthur Homer Bird (23 July 1856 – 22 December 1923) was an American composer, for many years resident in Germany.
-Born in Cambridge, Massachusetts, he studied in Europe and spent a year at Weimar with Franz Liszt.
+Born in Cambridge, Massachusetts, he studied organ and composition in Berlin and spent a year at Weimar with Franz Liszt.
 He composed a symphonic poem, Eine Karneval-Szene, Op.
 5, and a Symphony in A major, Op.
-8 (both in 1886); three orchestral suites; some works for wind instruments alone; some music for the ballet; a comic opera; and some chamber music; he was also commissioned by the Mason and Hamlin company to write a suite of short pieces for the reed organ.
+8 (both in 1886); three orchestral suites; some works for wind instruments alone including a Suite in D; some music for the ballet; a comic opera; and some chamber music; he was also commissioned by the Mason and Hamlin company to write a suite of short pieces for the reed organ.

 He married Wilhelmine Waldemann in Peterborough, England in 1888.

 Bird died while riding on a train in Berlin in 1923.